StudiOwens/email-mysql-csv/README.md

 ?>
 ```

 Best of luck to you.
+Ask questions in the comments on this [project's code page at Studio-Owens.com](http://www.studio-owens.com/code/email-mysql-query-results-as-a-csv-file-attachment.htm)